symbiote-library/docker-project/readme.md

     command: bash -c "cd themes/site-theme && yarn install && yarn start"
 ```

-### Running codeception
+#### Running codeception

-Assuming your project has codeception tests defined
+Assuming your project has codeception tests defined:

 `./dr.sh codecept [other-arguments]`

-Or manually,
+Or manually:

 ``docker exec -it -u `id -u`:`id -g` project_phpcli_1 vendor/bin/codecept run -c module-folder/codeception/codeception.yml``

-### Running queuejobs for a SilverStripe project
+#### Running queuejobs for a SilverStripe project

-To use it, just add "queuedjobs" to the list of containers in `./du.sh`
+To use it, just add "queuedjobs" to the list of containers in `./du.sh`.

 The base docker-compose file contains a container definition for running queuedjobs.
 In short, this creates an instance of the PHP CLI container, then runs a bash script that will execute the job queue task every 30 seconds for as long as the container exists.